-- For those vehicles with the automatic headlight system, when the key is removed from the ignition, the audible warning will only sound if the light knob is in position ≫e or #D. - If the daylight driving automatic light function is switched on, the fog lights or rear fog light cannot be switched on in addition. - The use of the lighting described here is subject to the relevant statutory requirements. - Do not put stickers on the windscreen in front of the sensor.
-This may cause disruptions or faults in the automatic lighting system. - The rain sensor switches on the dipped beam headlights when the windscreen wipers have been operating continuously for a few seconds and it switches the lights off when the continuous or interval wipe is switched off for some minutes.
+- For those vehicles with the automatic headlight system, when the key is removed from the ignition, the audible warning will only sound if the light - If the daylight driving automatic light function is switched on, the fog lights or rear fog light cannot be switched on in addition. - The use of the lighting described here is subject to the relevant statutory requirements. - Do not put stickers on the windscreen in front of the sensor.
+This may cause disruptions or faults in the automatic lighting system. - The rain sensor switches on the dipped beam headlights when the windscreen wipers have been operating continuously for a few seconds and it switches the lights off when the continuous or interval wipe is switched off for some minutes